mandrewcito/signalrcore/docs/README.md

                 "max_attempts": 5
             }).build()
 ```
-### Unauthorized erros
+### Unauthorized errors
 A login function must provide a error control if authorization fails.
-When connection starts, if authorization fails exception will be propagued.
+When connection starts, if authorization fails exception will be raised.

 ```python
     def login(self):